lexik/LexikFormFilterBundle/Resources/doc/provided-types.md

 3. Provided types
 =================

 The bundle provides form types dedicated to filtering.
 Here the list of these types with their parent type and their specific options.
+Of course you can use all options defined by the parent type.

 Notes: by default the `required` option is set to `false` for all filter_xxx types.